smart-host/slack-merge-queue/README.md

         with:
           mode: 'ALERT'
           channel: 'merge-queue'
-          alert_message: 'build is complete.
-Time to merge!'
+          alert_message: ${{ github.event.workflow.name }}  is complete.
+Time to merge!
       # Use the output from the `alert` step
       - name: Get the output status
         run: echo "status => ${{ steps.alert.outputs.status }}"
 ```

+## Build Failure Policy

+- Invalid required input will fail the build
+- Process errors willnot fail the build
+  - A status will be given along with an error log

 ## API Documentation